valeri-robotics-repo/Open3d_detectblocks/README.md

             mkdir build
             cd build
             cmake ..
-            make
+            make -j 4
             sudo make install

             Now this will be accessible to your ROS2 pooject.

-Orientation:
-    1. The point cloud must be oriented with the Blue (Z) axis up and Red (X) axis forward, Right handed orientation:
+Orientation: The point cloud must be oriented with the Blue (Z) axis up and Red (X) axis forward, Right handed orientation.
+The major surface must lie on the  X-Y plane.

         ![Alt text](images/zup.png?raw=true "Orientation")
     2. The floor is the difference from the current orientation to the floor (Z) value.
 If the floor is below your axis of orientation, this value will be negative.

+Video:
+    <video src="blockdetection.mov"></video>